avmoore000/DeepSample/README.md

 Week of Feb 29 2020
 Implemented printing of results for both debugging purposes and for sending to the neural network.
 Generated text file of audio wave using the libsnd library.
+Split the audio signal to left and right channels, stored them in vector for use by algorithms.